zshi719/2025-Data-24100/README.md

 Over the course of the quarter you and your group will be working on a large software engineering project.
 This project will have multiple deliverables during the quarter that you will need to complete as we build up to our final API and backend.

 This grade is assigned as a group.
-You can find the project regrade policy [here](./assignments/regrade_policy.md).
+You can find the project's grading and late policy [here](./assignments/regrade_policy.md).
 Please read before asking for a regrade.

 ### Quizzes (Ind.)